Jatin-L1/HackIndia-Spark-7-2025-PookieGrinders/README.md

    - Delivery records are permanently and immutably stored on the blockchain

 2. **Chainlink Functions**
-   - Dealer's browser collects current GPS (latitude/longitude)
+   - Dealer's browser collects current (latitude/longitude)
-   - Backend sends GPS data to Chainlink Functions for validation
+   - Backend sends Location data to Chainlink Functions for validation
    - Chainlink verifies whether the delivery occurred at the correct location

 3. **Trust Score System**